hansez/hansez.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Masters student in the Department of Statistics at the University of Washington.
+My research interests broadly include population genetics, convex optimization and linear model theory.
+I'm looking for a research position!
+Feel free to contact me with suggestions!